yugabyte/yugabyte-db/docs/content/preview/migrate/reference/yb-voyager-cli.md

 ### --parallel-jobs

+#### For export data

+Specifies the number of tables to be exported in parallel from the source database at a time.

+Default: 4; exports 4 tables at a time by default.

+If you use [BETA_FAST_DATA_EXPORT](../../migrate-steps/#accelerate-data-export-for-mysql-and-oracle) to accelerate data export, yb-voyager exports only one table at a time and the --parallel-jobs argument is ignored.

+#### For import data

 Specifies the number of parallel COPY commands issued to the target database.

-Depending on the target YugabyteDB configuration, the value of `--parallel-jobs` should be tweaked such that *at most* 50% of target cores are utilised.
+Depending on the target YugabyteDB configuration, the value of --parallel-jobs should be tweaked such that at most 50% of target cores are utilised.

-Default: If yb-voyager can determine the total number of cores `N` in the target YugabyteDB cluster, it uses `N/2` as the default.
+Default: If yb-voyager can determine the total number of cores N in the target YugabyteDB cluster, it uses N/2 as the default.
 Otherwise, it defaults to twice the number of nodes in the cluster.

-Note that the `--parallel-jobs` argument is unsupported with [BETA_FAST_DATA_EXPORT](../../migrate-steps/#accelerate-data-export-for-mysql-and-oracle).

 ### --batch-size